privacysandbox/protected-auction-services-docs/bidding_auction_services_gcp_guide.md

 Use a Linux-based operating system to follow these instructions.
 Other systems have not been tested.

 1. [Install][42] [`git`][42].
-2. Download the source code from the Github repository (not yet available; this document will be updated with relevant instructions once the code is open-sourced).
+2. Download the source code from the [Github repository][63].
 3. Run

 `git submodule update --init`.

 This command and all suggested commands in this document should be run from the project root directory.

-4. Install [Bazel][43] and [Docker][44], which are used to build the code and machine images.
+4. Install [Docker][44], which is required to:
+   1. Build the code. _NOTE: the code relies on the [Bazel][43] build system which is included in the default Docker images used by the build scripts._
+   2. Build the production images with attestable hashes.
+   3. Run tests and binaries locally.

 To verify that Docker is installed and runs, try building the code using one of the tools installed by Docker.
 Running builders/tools/bazel-debian info workspace should return an output of the Bazel workspace location.
 Make sure that bazel info workspace and bazel-debian info workspace have different outputs, or your local builds will conflict with the packaging toolchain.